tiinajor/pilvi/w7 Express routing & Heroku deployment/02 Heroku Deployment/README.md

 # Deploying to Heroku

-Heroku provide a free hosting tier and make it really easy to deploy your API.
-Unline other material in this module you will need to be working with a separate git repository containing only a single NodeJS project, your assignment API for example.
+Heroku provides a free hosting tier and makes it really easy to deploy your API.
+Unlike other material in this module you will need to be working with a separate git repository containing only a single NodeJS project, your assignment API for example.
 Start by creating a free [Heroku](https://www.heroku.com) account.

 Once you have created your account and logged in you need to download and install the [Heroku Toolbelt](https://toolbelt.heroku.com).
 Once this is installed you need to **log in**.
 ```